Shabeena-Sultana/fetch-rewards-systems/data_quality_issues.md

 Query:`select * from receipts_staging where bonus_points_earned_reason is null`

-**4. Few records contained values "User ID is not found in the user table**
+**4. There are records in the receipts table where the user is not found in the users table.**

 Query:`select user_id from receipts_staging where user_id not in ( select id from users_staging)`